lvijay/unshred/README.md

 edge of `s1` and left edge of `s2`, and color differences between all pixels on the left edge of `s1` and right edge of `s2`.

-Strips are ordered by minimal color differences between them.
+Strips are ordered by minimal color differences between them using the "Stable Marriage Problem" as described in [Wikipedia][2].

+After finding the ideal strip ordering, we need to identify the first and last strips.
+This is done by computing the differences between adjacent _ordered_ strips.
+The pair `(si, sj)` with greatest difference is assumed to be most apart and `si` is made the last strip and `s2` is made the first.

 Caveats
 -------